-- Study the dynamics of Stewart platform

-- Instead of working with complex analytical models: a multi-body model is used.
+- Study the dynamics of Stewart platform - Instead of working with complex analytical models: a multi-body model is used.
 Complex because has to model the inertia of the struts.
-Cite papers that tries to model the stewart platform analytically Advantage: it will be easily included in the model of the NASS

-- \Box Have a table somewhere that summarizes the main characteristics of the nano-hexapod model
+Cite papers that tries to model the stewart platform analytically Advantage: it will be easily included in the model of the NASS - Model definition (Section 3.1) - Validation of the model by comparing with analytical equations (Section 3.2) - Dynamics of the nano-hexapod used for conceptual analysis: (Section 3.3)

-- location of joints

-- size / mass of platforms, etc...